 The Group has been continuously assessing its business strategy.
 Since year 2020, the Group has introduced a design and promotional project by providing professional services such as layout design as well as fitting and display of products.
-During the year under review, the professional services provided a steady income to the Group.
+Despite the full upliftment of anti-pandemic measures, the general operating environment remained challenging and overall productivities remained low as compared with the pre-pandemic period, and hence the demand for our professional services is reduced in the second half of Year 2023.